pete6184/HTML_CSS_Web_Design/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

 ## Requirements & Summary
-For this assignment we used a code editor (I used Visual Studio Code) to write our code, launched the website through the code editors' live server, and then 'hosted' the web page via GitHub-pages.
+For this assignment we used a code editor (I used Visual Studio Code) to write our code, launched the website through the code editor's live server, and then 'hosted' the web page via GitHub-pages.

+This assignment was focused on taking information gathered from a previous assignment (WeatherPy) and displaying the information into a webpage.
+This will allow the information to be distributed to a larger number of end users who might not be as familiar with code editors or other analytics programs.

 This was my introduction to HTML and CSS, and I enjoyed playing around with styling webpages.
-There were some struggles with getting the CSS to work properly in the beginning and finding out the hierarchy of the styling attributes but I was able to figure it out and overcome the challenges I was having.
+There were some struggles with getting the CSS to work properly in the beginning and finding out the hierarchy of the styling attributes, but I was able to figure it out and overcome the challenges I was having.
 Overall, I really enjoyed this challenge and look forward to seeing what else I can do with making web pages.

 ## Background